 There may even be one where we never touch at all.
 And maybe there is one where we touched and never stopped.

-Then again, maybe all of these universes are happening concurrently to each other, right this moment.
+Then again, maybe all of these universes are happening right next to each other, right this moment.
 So there has to be at least one in which we are happy together, right?

-“Yes, maybe,” I had replied and you had smiled in that way that made me smile, and settled back down and let the late afternoon sun turn you golden.
+“Yes, maybe,” I had replied and you had quirked up the corner of your mouth, shaking your head at me being silly and fanciful again.
+We settled back down on your rainbow blanket, passing the secret wine between us and let the late afternoon sun turn us golden.